nbanho/transmission_risk_comparison/README.md

 -   *utils*: additional, general code

-Preprocessed (clean) data files will be made available upon publication and allow reproducing all analyses.

 The relevant files regarding analysis are the following:

--   *analysis/sars.R* and *analysis/tb.R:* modeling transmission risk with a modified Wells-Riley equation, incorporating data and results from epidemiological and environmental analyses for SARS-CoV-2 and Mtb, respectively.
+-   *analysis/infection-risk-mtb.R* and *analysis/infection-risk-sars-cov-2.R:* modeling transmission risk with a modified Wells-Riley equation, incorporating data and results from epidemiological and environmental analyses for SARS-CoV-2 and Mtb, respectively.

+-   *analysis/ventilation.R*: reporting of environmental data used in the analysis.

--   utils/quanta.R: estimation of the quanta parameter
+-   utils/quanta.R: estimation of the quanta parameter.

+-   utils/settings.R: Parameters in the Wells-Riley equation which have been set to fixed values and are not modeled dynamically.